Pickle vs Barrington Elementary: Same Score, Very Different High Schools

 Pickle: St. Johns Character and an Early College Pipeline

-Barrington: LASA Feeder and North Lamar Corridor
+Barrington: Same Early College Pathway, North Lamar Corridor

 Barrington’s zone covers Georgian Acres, Dean Terrace, and Mockingbird Hill.
 These are established north Austin neighborhoods with mid century homes, generous lots, and the settled feel of communities that have been here for decades.
 The North Lamar Boulevard corridor nearby offers walkable access to independent businesses, restaurants, and the kind of civic energy that defines real Austin.